borgmatic-collective/borgmatic/docs/reference/configuration/data-sources/btrfs.md

 ## Performance

-<span class="minilink minilink-addedin">With Borg version 1.x, New in version
+<span class="minilink minilink-addedin">New in borgmatic version 2.0.12, with Borg version
-2.0.12</span> borgmatic uses consistent snapshot paths between invocations, so backups will be cached correctly.
+1.x</span> borgmatic uses consistent snapshot paths between invocations, so backups will be cached correctly.
 No configuration is necessary.

-<span class="minilink minilink-addedin">With Borg version 1.x</span> Because of
+<span class="minilink minilink-addedin">Prior to borgmatic version 2.0.12, with
-the way that Btrfs snapshot paths change from one borgmatic invocation to the next, the [Borg file cache](https://borgbackup.readthedocs.io/en/stable/internals/data-structures.html#cache) will never get cache hits on snapshotted files.
+Borg version 1.x</span> Because of the way that Btrfs snapshot paths change from one borgmatic invocation to the next, the [Borg file cache](https://borgbackup.readthedocs.io/en/stable/internals/data-structures.html#cache) will never get cache hits on snapshotted files.
 This makes backing up Btrfs snapshots a little slower than non-snapshotted files that have consistent paths.